Reframe Aging

 Sharing Content

-• We will record only the brief presentations made by our guests with their permission; small and large group dialogue will not be shared.
+• We will record only the brief presentations made by our speakers with their permission; small and large group dialogue will not be shared.

 Respecting Time